-Mr. Kek Yoke Kiang Terence (揭育強), aged 50, is the Senior Quality Manager for the EMS division of our Company and mainly responsible for our Group's quality management in both Singapore and Nantong factories.
+Mr. Kek Yoke Kiang Terence (揭育強), aged 51, is the Senior Manager of Operations Excellence of our Group and is mainly responsible for our Group's operational excellence in both Singapore and Nantong factories.

-Mr. Kek has over 21 years of experience in semiconductor wafer fabrication, semiconductor equipment and solar manufacturing industries, and held leadership positions in process integration, process engineering, product integration, quality and change management roles.
+Mr. Kek has over 25 years of experience in semiconductor wafer fabrication, semiconductor equipment and solar manufacturing industries, and held leadership positions in process integration, process engineering, product integration, quality and change management roles.
 Mr Kek has 4 years of active community involvement in social services organizations and non-profit organizations.
 From July 1997 to June 2007, Mr. Kek worked at TECH Semiconductor Pte Ltd with the last position as a section manager for process integration.
 From June 2007 to May 2011, Mr. Kek held dual positions as senior manager for product integration and regional product senior manager in Soitec Singapore Pte.
 Ltd. From May 2011 to September 2012, Mr Kek was a process engineering director at REC Singapore Pte Ltd (Wafer Business Unit).
 From March 2014 to January 2016, Mr Kek served as corporate outreach & resource manager in Mercy Relief Singapore.
 From January 2016 to August 2020, Mr Kek was a global change control manager in ASM International N.V.
 Mr. Kek joined our company in August 2020 as a senior quality manager.